347Online/umpteen/README.md

 # The Umpteen Programming Language

 This repository provides the reference implementation for the Umpteen Programming Language, bootstrapped from Rust.
-Umpteen is currently in active development and frequent breaking changes are expected until v1.0.x
+Umpteen is currently in development and frequent breaking changes are expected until v1.0.x

 As such, Umpteen is not yet recommended for use in production